AI Voiceover Revolution Exploring Neural Text-to-Speech

 - WaveNet was a big deal, being one of the first models to successfully model raw audio waveforms, as per ai summer.

 So, with these advancements, what does it mean for video producers?
-Let's find out in the next section!
+Let's find out!

 Core Concepts in Neural TTS